TaylorArnold93/UCI_HomeWork_Taylor_Wolff/04-Pandas-Challenge/README.md

 % Overall Passing (The percentage of students that passed math and reading.)
 Scores by School Size
 Scores by School Type

+Also - Analysis of the various findings and trends